 Taitung Forest Park Introduction

-Adjacent to Taitung City, Taitung Forest Park is located at the intersection of the city and the sea, covering an area of 280 hectares.
-The expansive park features diverse landscapes, including estuarine coastal wetlands, vast grassy fields, and lush forests, all offering a view of soothing greenery.
-Within Taitung Forest Park, there are three main lakes: "Pipa Lake," known for its clear waters; "Egret Lake," a popular birdwatching spot; and "Living Water Lake," which hosts various water sports events.
-Each water body provides a unique sensory experience, making it ideal for cycling and enjoying moments in nature.
-In the 1960s, to prevent dust from the northeast monsoon, large plantings of Casuarina were done, giving the forest a dark appearance and leading to its former name, "Black Forest."
-The park's bike paths connect with the Mountain-Sea Cycling Path and international landmarks, allowing cyclists to bask in the beautiful forest scenery, pass by Pipa Lake to see the dreamlike lake and mountain views, and upon entering the seaside park, be greeted by the vast Pacific Ocean, savoring the flavors of both the forest and the sea.
+Adjacent to Taitung City, Taitung Forest Park is located at the intersection of the city and the ocean, covering an area of 280 hectares.
+The expansive park features diverse landscapes, including estuarine coastal wetlands, large grassy areas, and lush forests, all presenting a delightful view of greenery.
+Within the park, there are three major lakes: the crystal-clear "Pipa Lake," the bird-watching hotspot "Egret Lake," and the water sports venue "Living Water Lake," each providing different sensory experiences.
+It is ideal to visit by bicycle to enjoy the time spent dancing with nature.
+In the 1960s, Taitung Forest Park planted numerous Casuarina trees to prevent dust from the northeast monsoon, resulting in a dark forest appearance, hence its former name "Black Forest."
+The park’s bicycle paths connect with the Mountain-Sea Bicycle Path and international landmarks, allowing cyclists to immerse themselves in the beautiful forest scenery, passing by Pipa Lake to admire the dreamlike lake and mountain views, and as they enter the coastal park, the vast Pacific Ocean unfolds before them, savoring the flavors of both forest and sea.